Last updated on November 26th, 2019 at 12:00 am

-There is a trigger that is left out of the discussion when people set New Year’s resolutions: motivation.
-And when I say, “motivation” what I am referring to is the spark that gets you going–the motivation to work goals to completion.
+There is a trigger that is often overlooked when people set New Year’s resolutions: motivation.
+When I say “motivation,” I mean the spark that gets you going—the motivation to work toward goals.

-There is a misconception about successful dream achievement that you have to be in the right frame of mind, thinking positive thoughts, and cheerleading yourself into bliss to motivate you into achieving your goals.
+There is a misconception about successful dream achievement that you have to be in the right frame of mind, think positive thoughts, and cheer yourself into bliss to motivate you to achieve your goals.

 Lesson#1: Motivation is not about positive thinking.

 Motivation is simply the gasoline to your success engine.
 It’s not positive or negative.
-It’s the ability to get out of bed in the morning when you have to go to work.
+It’s the ability to get out of bed when you must go to work in the morning.
 It’s starting your day whether you feel like it or not.
-It’s showing up whether you are happy, or sad.
-Sometimes it involves working when you are sick.
+It’s showing up whether you are happy or sad.
+Sometimes, it involves working when you are sick.

-Every single day you perform all manner of tasks without thinking about what motivated you to do them.
-You drive your car across town to buy groceries–not because shopping at the grocery store makes you dance in the middle of the aisle, but because of your need to eat–whether or not your life is terrific, essential or messed-up.
+You perform tasks daily without thinking about what motivated you to do them.
+You drive your car across town to buy groceries–not because shopping at the grocery store makes you dance in the middle of the aisle, but because of your need to eat–whether or not your life is terrific, essential, or messed up.

 Lesson#2: Motivation doesn’t work because of feelings.
 It’s Triggers.

 Motivation is a lot more complex, and its basis is rooted in your childhood experiences and how those experiences shape you as an adult.
-I am not kidding you when I say that dream achievement is about getting to know yourself, learning not being afraid to understand your strengths and embracing your weakness.
-Who you are at the core of your being is the determining factor in your ability to create real change.
+I am not kidding you when I say that dream achievement is about getting to know yourself, learning, not being afraid to understand your strengths, and embracing your weaknesses.
+Who you are at the core of your being determines your ability to create real change.

 The good news is that you don’t have to see the world as full of rainbows, sunshine, and unicorns to motivate yourself to achieve your goals and resolutions.

-I have a friend who doesn’t like people to see her house a mess, but she has a hard time motivating herself to do a deep cleaning.
+I have a friend who doesn’t like people to see her house as a mess, but she has difficulty motivating herself to do a deep cleaning.
 Whenever she complains about this, I advise her to throw a big party.
-The idea of a bunch of people hanging around her house opening cupboards and using her bathrooms ends up being the motivation trigger she needs to get that deep spring cleaning done.
-Her parents used the shame of how her bedroom looked as a motivation to clean before guests they entertained arrived at her childhood home.
+The idea of a bunch of people hanging around her house, opening cupboards, and using her bathrooms is the motivation she needs to get that deep spring cleaning done.
+Her parents used the shame of how her bedroom looked as a motivation to clean before the guests they entertained arrived at her childhood home.
 They threatened to show everyone her room.

 What happened?

-She learned that the fear of what other people think about her, in public, was her biggest motivator.
-You can think this is wrong, but the most important lesson is to know this type of motivation IS your motivation trigger.
+She learned that her biggest motivator was her fear of what other people think about her in public.
+You can think this is wrong, but the most important lesson is to know that this type of motivation is your motivation trigger.
 Once you recognize it, you can choose to change it.

-You’ll need some quiet time and a pencil and at least two pieces of paper…
+You’ll need some quiet time, a pencil, and at least two pieces of paper.

 Discover your Motivation Triggers

-2. List all of your life’s accomplishments that make you the proudest up until this point in your life.
+2. List all of your life’s accomplishments that make you the proudest up until this point.

 3. Get out a second sheet of paper and write the following: